 Your car's tires have wear indicators molded into the tread.
-When the tread wears down to that point, you will see a 12.7 mm (1/2 inch) wide band running across the tread.
-This shows there is less than 1.6 mm (1/ 16 inch) of tread left on the tire.
+When the tread wears down to that point, you will see a 1/2 inch (12.7 mm) wide band running across the tread.
+This shows there is less than 1/16 inch (1.6 mm) of tread left on the tire.
 A tire that is this worn gives very little traction on wet roads.
 You should replace the tire if you can see the tread wear indicator in three or more places around the tire.